Invoice2go Terms of Service

 Important: By using, downloading or installing any element of the Product (as defined in Section 1 below), you indicate that you have read, understood, and agree to be bound by these Invoice2go Terms of Service (“Terms”).
-These Terms govern your use of the Product and form a legal contract (“Agreement”) between Invoice2go, Inc., including its corporate affiliates in your local jurisdiction as applicable, such as Cimrid Pty Ltd (“Invoice2go”, “we” or “us”), and you (“Customer” or “you”).
+These Terms govern your use of the Product and form a legal contract (“Agreement”) between you and Invoice2go, LLC, if you are domiciled in the United States; or between you and Cimrid Pty Ltd, if you are domiciled outside of the United States. (“Invoice2go”, “we” or “us”), and you (“Customer” or “you”).

 By electronically accepting these Terms or by establishing an Invoice2go account or using the Product after the Effective Date of these Terms, you consent and agree to comply with these Terms.
 This Agreement includes and you are consenting to:

 - Bill Terms of Service (for Money Card Payments only)

 When you agree to these Terms and accept this Agreement, you do so on behalf of yourself and any person that you entitle or authorize to use your Invoice2go account (with you, each a “User” of your Invoice2go account).

 If you are an individual using, downloading or installing any element of the Product on behalf of a another, whether a natural person (“Individual”) or legal non-natural person or entity (an “Organization”), then you are binding the Individual or Organization to these Terms and represent and warrant that you have full power and authority to do so.

 Invoice2go may modify these Terms from time to time as described in Section 22 (Modifications to Terms) below.